 - Tax-free withdrawals for qualified higher education expenses

 - $20,000 if filing jointly

-Most people that are familiar with 529 plans use plans similar to those noted above.
-If the stock market is not your thing, you can then apply for College Illinois which is a prepaid tuition program.
-College Illinois offers plans to purchase university level semesters (University, University+) and community college level semesters at today's tuition prices.
-You may purchase one semester or several semesters with a maximum of four at a community college and nine semesters at a university.
+Most people who are familiar with 529 plans use plans similar to those noted above.
+If the stock market is not your thing, you can then apply for College Illinois, which is a prepaid tuition program.
+College Illinois offers plans to purchase university-level semesters (University, University+) and community college-level semesters at today’s tuition prices.
+You may purchase one semester or several semesters, with a maximum of four at a community college and nine semesters at a university.

 What Happens if My Child Doesn’t Go to College?

 Similar to the 529 Investment Plans, you have the following options:

 - Keep the benefits and use them for the beneficiary’s graduate study or continuing education in the future.
 Benefits applied to graduate study tuition and fees will be paid at the undergraduate tuition rate.